svekeman/ays9/docs/ActorTemplateFiles/Actions.md

-# AYS Actions
+# Actions

-- Manages the life cycle of your AYS
-- you need to implement one or more [functions](http://www.python-course.eu/python3_functions.php) (actions) in the actions.py file of the actor of the service

-An action file is a python file that contains multiple functions.
+AYS services are controlled through their actions, which are implemented as Python functions in their `actions.py` files.

-Each function name correspond to an action.
-In the example below the actor implement two action, `install` and `uninstall`.
+Each function corresponds to an action.
+In the example below the actor implements two actions, `install(job)` and `uninstall(job)`.

-The function need to accept a single argument called job.
+An action accepts a single argument called job.

 The job object gives you access to multiple other useful objects:
-- **job.service** : the service object on which the action is executed on.
+- **job.service**: the service object on which the action is executed on
-- **job.model.args** : the arguments passed to this action
+- **job.model.args**: the arguments passed to this action
-- **job.service.model.data** : the schema values of the service
+- **job.service.model.data**: the schema values of the service

-## Example:
+## Example

-**actions.py**:
+The below example is an `actions.py` for an OpenvCloud virtual machine:
+- `install(job)` will create a new virtual machine
+- `uninstall(job)` will delete the virtual machine

+This AYS service has a parent-child relationship with an AYS service for a virtual data center.

 ```python
 def install(job):